What is swimmer's itch?

-This question is difficult to answer for several reasons.
-First.
+The exact number is difficult to determine for several reasons.
+First,

-there are a large number of birds that potentially can serve
+there are a large number of bird species that potentially can serve

-as hosts for the adult worm.
+as hosts for the adult worms.
 Second, the adult worms are so small

 and so difficult to remove from the blood vessels that few people

 have attempted to work out the classification scheme.
-A final
+Third,

-difficulty is that for most species, the life cycles are not
+for most species the life cycles are completely unknown.
+In other words,

 Do all of these species of